Retention Framework: Subscriptions & Repeat Purchases

 5. Measure experiments with cohort tables

 Holdout groups still matter: compare cohorts with and without a program change.
 Report incremental gross margin per thousand customers, not click-through rate.
-If priorities are unclear, run the Business Strategy Quiz and cross-check operational health with the Store Health Score.
+If priorities are unclear, run the Ecommerce Simulator and cross-check unit economics with the Ecommerce Simulator.

 6. Link to post-purchase execution